poenmasem/GetPrivacy/README.md

   - [GraphicsMagick](http://www.graphicsmagick.org/) - GraphicsMagick(fork of ImageMagick) is a free open source, modern and powerful software suite for processing images.

 - [Darktable](https://www.darktable.org/) - Darktable is a free and open-source photography application software and raw developer.

+- [Caesium Image Compressor](https://saerasoft.com/caesium) - Caesium Image Compressor is an open source image compressor, which can reduce the size of your pictures by up to 90% without losing any image quality.

 Related:
 - [Awesome Privacy](https://github.com/pluja/awesome-privacy#photo-editing-and-management) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.